|

 - Botany Bay Plantation Heritage Preserve and Wildlife Management Area

-Come visit Botany Bay Plantation to enjoy time in an unspoiled coastal wilderness.
-Botany Bay is a 4,630-acre wildlife preserve located on Edisto Island.
+Many people visit Botany Bay Plantation to enjoy time in this wonderful unspoiled coastal wilderness.
+Botany Bay is a 4687-acre wildlife and heritage preserve located at the northeast corner of Edisto Island, within the boundary of the ACE Basin.
 You can spend many hours hiking its trails, strolling the beach, or enjoying the driving tour.
+Horseback riding is allowed on certain roads by permit only.

-This popular state park provides access to the beach and some spectacular views of the creeks and tidal marshes.
+This popular state park is a wonderful place to visit any time of the year.
+It provides access to the beach and it has some spectacular views of the creeks and tidal marshes.
 There are two camping areas and a small number of vacation cabins.

 - Frank E. Baldwin, Jr. Bridge Landing